 The average rate is 16.9%, the lowest rate is 5% (UAE and other GCC states) and the highest rate is 27% (Hungary).

 Businesses will only be able to register online using e-Services.
 Registration is via the FTA portal http://eservices.tax.gov.ae/en-us/

 Registered businesses will be expected to submit VAT returns on a regular basis.
-It is expected that the default period for filing VAT returns will be quarterly for the majority of businesses.
+The default period for filing VAT returns will be quarterly for the majority of businesses.
 Some business may be required to file monthly.
 Returns will need to be filed by the 28th of the month following the end of a tax period.

 VAT is essentially a tax on consumption taking place in the UAE.
 If you acquire goods or services from an entity located outside the GCC and those goods and services are provided to a customer outside the GCC then that supply takes place wholly outside the UAE and VAT will not be applicable.